shellydar/data-for-saas-patterns/samples/data-lake-tenant-isolation/README.md

 - Data layer stack
     - S3 Bucket for the dataset sample
     - Lake Formation with initial tags and permissions
+    - AWS Glue Crawler
+    - AWS Glue data catalog
+    - Amazon Athena
 - Compute layer stack
     - API GW
     - Cognito
-    - Lambda for creating new tags (as part of customer on-boarding)
+    - Lambda for creating new tags called addTenant (as part of customer on-boarding)
-    - Lambda for reading the data based on the tags of the tenant
+    - Lambda for reading the data based on the tags of the tenant called getTenantData

 # Requirements